 In the cwm folder on your ext. sd card - open one of your backup folders and look for "uid.txt" file.

-From cwm 1.7.2 and 1.7.3 will dislay your "uid" on the menu screen, and from memory TWRP does too.-
+From cwm 1.7.2 on, will dislay your "uid" on the menu screen, and from memory TWRP does too.-

-(5) Run adb devices in command prompt
+(5) Run command "adb devices" in command prompt HC ONLY